-- Sodium valproate can be considered and is usually an effective drug, but in women of child bearing age, teratogenicity is a concern.
-Other AEDs that may be useful include: levetiracetam, lamotrigine, topiramate, and clobazam.
+- Sodium valproate can be considered and is usually an effective drug for males, but in women of child bearing age, teratogenicity is a major concern.
+Other AEDs that may be useful include: levetiracetam, lamotrigine, and clobazam.

 - Sodium valproate has been associated with significant concerns of teratogenicity (i.e. malformations, cognitive impairment, and Autistic Spectrum Disorder).
 This is particularly true at higher dosages.
 The risk of teratogenicity increases with increasing dosage.
 It is important clinicians and women of child bearing age are aware of this risk.
 Ideally, pregnancies in women with epilepsy should be planned and managed by a neurologist.
 Medication choices should be selected and discussed keeping in mind the safety of mother and foetus.

 - Drug Handout

 - Potential of performing baseline educational assessment (through school counsellor)

 Epilepsy Action (UK) have information for Parents on Generalized Tonic Clonic Seizures